webpack-contrib/css-loader/README.md

 - As an alternative, if seeking better development performance and css outputs that mimic production. [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) offers a hot module reload friendly, extended version of mini-css-extract-plugin.
 HMR real CSS files in dev, works like mini-css in non-dev

-### CSS modules and pure CSS
+### Pure CSS, CSS modules and PostCSS

-When you have pure CSS (without CSS modules) and CSS modules in project you can use this setup:
+When you have pure CSS (without CSS modules), CSS modules and PostCSS in your project you can use this setup:

 **webpack.config.js**